hugs-cloud/website/index.md

 excerpt: >
   HUb for greenhouse Gas data Science
 ---

+The HUGS project is being continued as OpenGHG.
+Please visit the ["OpenGHG website"](http://openghg.org) for more information.

+## HUGS

 HUGS is a cloud-based data analysis "hub" for greenhouse gas measurements, modelling and data analysis, funded as a NERC ["Constructing a Digital Environment"](https://nerc.ukri.org/innovation/activities/environmentaldata/digitalenv/) feasibility study.
 We aim to streamline the process for greenhouse gas data sharing, analysis and visualisation and add value through automated processes such as atmospheric chemistry transport model runs associated with data.

 ## Challenges